ossobv/planb/README.rst

     ${EDITOR:-vi} /etc/planb/settings.py

 **Replace all *FIXME* entries in the ``settings.py``**

+.. note:: *For development you only need the settings module which can
+           be placed in the project root.*
+           ``cp -n example_settings.py settings.py``
+           *You can use* ``python setup.py develop`` *to install planb in develop mode.
+This links the source directory to python site-packages and is especially useful for production hacking.*

 Make sure the SQL database exists.
 How to do that is beyond the scope of this readme.